MUKILAN-K/Smart_Irrigation_AICTE_EDUNET/README.md

 ## 📌 How to run

 1. Clone the repository
-2. Make sure `irrigation_machine.csv` is in the same folder
+2. Make sure `smart_irrigation.csv` is in the same folder
 3. Run the script in or colab:
    ```bash
    python smart_irrigation.ipynb